Cell Phone Radio Frequency Radiation

 Q: Are there additional studies planned by NTP?

-A: NTP is collaborating with the National Institute of Standards and Technology (NIST) on additional short-term exposure studies in smaller cell phone RFR exposure chambers.
+A: NTP is collaborating with the National Institute of Standards and Technology (NIST) on short-term exposure studies in smaller RFR exposure chambers.
 These studies will focus on further clarifying what NTP learned in the long-term studies and investigating the possibility of DNA damage in exposed tissues.
-Additionally, the new chambers have increased flexibility with respect to exposure scenarios and increased signal generating capabilities, which allow NTP to test the different modulations and frequencies used in 3G and 4G-LTE networks.
-NTP scientists are also looking at efficient ways to address some of the issues that are emerging regarding RFR exposures and 5G.
-They hope to begin the new RFR studies in 2020.
+Additionally, the new chambers have increased flexibility with respect to exposure scenarios and increased signal generating capabilities, which will allow NTP to test different modulations and frequencies.
+Follow-up studies will begin in Fall 2020.

 Q: How else will the new chambers be used?

-A: After verifying that the new, smaller chambers are working properly, NTP scientists want to see if the effect that they saw on DNA damage in their studies is replicable in these follow-up experiments.
-This will give scientists more confidence in the results of the initial studies, as reproducibility is an important concept in any scientific study, especially one as complex as studying cell phone RFR.
+A: After verifying that the new, smaller chambers are working properly, NTP scientists want to confirm the effect that they saw on DNA damage in their earlier studies is in these follow-up experiments and further characterize effects on DNA.
+This will give scientists more confidence in the results of the initial studies, as reproducibility is an important concept in any scientific study, especially one as complex as studying RFR.

 Q: Does NTP have any say in the regulatory decision of cell phones?

 A: Regulatory agencies such as the U.S. Food and Drug Administration (FDA) and the Federal Communications Commission (FCC) are responsible for evaluating the potential risk associated with exposure to RFR from wireless devices and the compliance of the devices to those standards, respectively.
 These agencies evaluate pertinent data in laboratory animals and the results from any studies that may be available in humans to identify hazards and conduct risk assessments that establish guidelines for safe exposures in humans.
 Questions regarding the adequacy of current exposure guidelines, regulatory limits, and potential risk should be directed to those agencies.

 Q: What is the process for the final review by external experts?